Police: 1 dead, 8 wounded in shooting at gathering in Harlem | Law-Order

 - United States

-An early-morning shooting Monday at a gathering in Harlem left a man dead and seven other people wounded, New York City police said.
+An early-morning shooting Monday at a gathering in Harlem left a man dead and eight other people wounded, New York City police said.

 Officers responded about 12:40 am to reports of a shooting on a footpath along the FDR Drive and found five people shot, police said, citing preliminary information.
 They were taken to hospitals for treatment.